tacacsgui/tgui_install/README.md

 # Installation script for TacacsGUI
-There is no need to worry about dependencies, packages or librarias now.
+There is no need to worry about dependencies, packages or libraries now.
 All you need is clear **Ubuntu 16.4.x**.
 I hope it will be intuitive for you and you will enjoy installation process.

 ## Requerements: